eayavas/stringutils/README.md

 ---

 ## License
-This project is licensed under GPLv3
+This project is licensed under MIT

 ---